MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 ## Troubleshooting

-For a full troubleshooting guide on the topic, make sure to check [Troubleshoot Microsoft Teams and Exchange Server interaction issues](https://docs.microsoft.com/en-us/microsoftteams/troubleshoot/known-issues/teams-exchange-interaction-issue)
+For a full troubleshooting guide on the topic, make sure to check out [Troubleshoot Microsoft Teams and Exchange Server interaction issues](https://docs.microsoft.com/microsoftteams/troubleshoot/known-issues/teams-exchange-interaction-issue).